thebear008/global_knowledge/README.md

   - [ ] `isinstance(a, int)`
   - [ ] `a != '1'`

-7. Hashable
+7. Hashable, which line does raise an Exception ?
   - [ ] `a` is a list `a[0] = 0`
   - [ ] `a` is a dict `a['0'] = 0`
   - [ ] `a` is a tuple `a[0] = 0`

-8. Check my code
+8. Check my code.
   - [ ] pylint
   - [ ] flake8
   - [ ] pytest